Why Buy Short Term Health Insurance?

-People can apply for Short Term Health Insurance throughout the year and are not limited to an Annual Enrollment Period as is the case with the Affordable Care Act.
-The application for Short Term Health Insurance does ask about health status and answers that indicate suboptimal health may result in the rejection of the application.
+People can apply for Short Term Health Insurance throughout the year and are not limited to an annual Open Enrollment Period as is the case with the Affordable Care Act.
+The application for Short Term Health Insurance does review health status and suboptimal health may result in application rejection.

-The ideal profiles for people who purchase Short Term Health Insurance include:
+The ideal profiles for people purchasing Short Term Health Insurance include:

 - People of any age below 65 in good overall health